 Put in a cool and dark corner of your house.
 Once the bubbles have almost completely stopped, it’s time to bottle.

-Bottle the mead into swing top bottles for the best sparkling results.
-My post on how to bottle hard cider is a great guide to help you.
-Let the bottles sit for another 2-3 weeks, then enjoy your lovely sparkling mead!
+My post on how to bottle hard cider is a great guide to help you with the bottling process.

 This is a refreshing, low alcohol mead, perfect for a hot summer day!